holyjak/iterate-puppet-workshop13/presentation/presentation.md

 Next learning steps
 -------------------

+Read primarily

-Read my Minimalistic Practical Introduction to Puppet (link in the README.md) and the types reference and puppet language guide at docs.puppetlabs.com.
+* my Minimalistic Practical Introduction to Puppet

-Some things to learn:

-- conditionals, facts, templates
-- more language and features
-- testing, workflow, pitfalls, best practices
-- reuse: modules, forge, puppet stdlib, functions, ...
-- master/slave setup
+* the types reference
+* puppet language guide

+Links to these and other valuable resources are [in the main README](https://github.com/jakubholynet/iterate-puppet-workshop13#links).

 !